nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

+#### Use case: Assign a piano piece to a student

+**MSS**

+1. User enters command to assign a piano piece to a student.
+2. KeyContacts parses the user's command.
+3. KeyContacts assigns the pieces to the student and notifies the user.

+    Use case ends.

+**Extensions**
+* 2a.
+KeyContacts detects an error in the entered data.
+  * 2a1.
+KeyContacts requests for the correct data.
+  * 2a2.
+User enters new data.
+  * Steps 2a1-2a2 are repeated until the data entered are correct.
+  * Use case resumes from step 3.

 ### Non-Functional Requirements

 1.  **Cross-Platform Compatibility**: Should work on any _mainstream OS_ as long as it has Java `17` or above installed.